Baby Eczema

 Irritants.
 Think scratchy wool clothes, polyester, perfumes, body soaps, and laundry soaps.
 These can all trigger symptoms.

 Stress.
 Children with eczema may react to stress by flushing.
 That can lead to itchy, irritated skin.
-And that, in turn, ramps up their eczema symptoms.
+And that, in turn, worsens their eczema symptoms.

 Heat and sweat.
 Both can make the itch of infant eczema worse.

 Give your little one's skin some TLC.
 That’s the first step in treating their eczema.
-Try:
+Try the following:

 A lukewarm bath.
 This hydrates and cools the skin.
 It may also ease itching.
-Make sure the water isn’t too hot!
-Keep the bath short -- no more than 10 minutes.
-To soothe itchiness even more, try adding oatmeal soaking products to your baby's tub.
+Make sure the water isn’t too hot and keep the bath short — no longer than 10 minutes.
+To further soothe itchiness, try adding oatmeal soaking products to your baby's tub.

 Use mild, unscented body and laundry soaps.
-Perfumed, deodorant, and antibacterial soaps can be rough on a baby's sensitive skin.
+Avoid using perfumed, deodorant, and antibacterial soaps, which can be rough on a baby's sensitive skin.

 Clean carefully.
 Use soap only where your baby may be dirty, such as the genitals, hands, and feet.
 Simply rinse off the rest of your child's body.